MapsPeople/docs/collections/_cms/index.md

 ![Categories]({{ site.url }}/assets/cms/categories/categories.png)

 Ability to add new categories to the list.
 Click on New Category, add name, click save.
 Once created, this Category can be added to a specific Location.
-The categories can be chosen to be displayed in the app, as well as put in a specific order (this can be done under App Configuration).
+The categories can be chosen to be displayed in the app, as well as put in a specific order (this can be done under App Configuration in App Settings).

 View the tutorial video below for more information about Categories.